razerofficial/java-razer-sdk/README.md

 # java-razer-sdk
-Java samples for the Razer SDK
+Documentation for the Razer SDK Java Samples can be found at https://github.com/ouya/docs/blob/razer-sdk/java.md.